-For ICP 2, we changed only 2 criteria (location, title) — limiting the search to 4 states (that have few IT companies).
-This alteration has changed the number of leads dramatically to a Total Addressable Market (TAM) of 1186.
+For ICP 2, we changed only two criteria (location, title) — limiting the search to 4 states (that have few IT companies).
+This alteration has changed the number of sales leads dramatically to a Total Addressable Market (TAM) of 1186.
 You can limit this number even more by specifying the size and revenues and adding special requirements (e.g., the companies’ offices must be located in specific zip codes).

 Total Addressable Market

 When planning your sales development activities, you need to calculate Sales Lead Quantity to make predictions on revenues and scalability.

 For these purposes, we suggest using Total Addressable Market— an approximate maximal number of sales leads that match your ICP.
 For particular Ideal Customer Profiles, it’s tough to predict the TAM in this case, so one of the best ways to find out is to order the creation of a contact data list from a B2B Lead Generation Company.